-Resonant scattering phenomena arise as a natural consequence of Efimov's scenario.
+Resonant scattering phenomena arise as a natural consequence of Efimov's scenario16.
 When an Efimov state intersects with the continuum threshold at negative scattering lengths a, three free atoms in the ultracold limit resonantly couple to a trimer.
 This results in a triatomic Efimov resonance.
-At finite collision energies, the phenomenon evolves into a triatomic continuum resonance.
-Another type of Efimov resonance is found at positive values of a for collisions between a free atom and a dimer, when Efimov states intersect with the dimer-atom threshold.
-While the latter type of Efimov resonance corresponds to Feshbach resonances in collisions between atoms and dimers, triatomic Efimov resonances can be interpreted as a three-body generalization to Feshbach resonances.
+At finite collision energies, the phenomenon evolves into a triatomic continuum resonance17.
+Another type of Efimov resonance18 is found at positive values of a for collisions between a free atom and a dimer, when Efimov states intersect with the dimer-atom threshold.
+While the latter type of Efimov resonance corresponds to Feshbach resonances in collisions between atoms and dimers18, triatomic Efimov resonances can be interpreted as a three-body generalization to Feshbach resonances8.

-Striking manifestations of Efimov physics have been predicted for three-body recombination processes in ultracold gases with tunable two-body interactions7,9-12,19.
+Striking manifestations of Efimov physics have been predicted for three-body recombination processes in ultracold gases with tunable two-body interactions^{7,9-12,19}.
 Three-body recombination leads to losses from a trapped gas with a rate proportional to the third power of the atomic number density.
-These losses are commonly described in terms of a loss rate coefficient $L_3$ .
-In the resonant case ( $|a| \gg \ell$ ), it is convenient to express this coefficient in the form $L_3 = 3C(a)\hbar a^4/m$ , separating a general $a^4$ -scaling from an additional dependence C(a).
+These losses are commonly described20 in terms of a loss rate coefficient L_3 .
+In the resonant case $(|a| \ge \ell)$, it is convenient to express this coefficient in the form $L_3 = 3C(a)\hbar a^4/m$, separating a general a^4 -scaling^{20,21} from an additional dependence^{9,10,12} C(a).
 Efimov physics is reflected in a logarithmically periodic behaviour C(22.7a) = C(a), corresponding to the scaling of the infinite series of weakly bound trimer states.
 For negative scattering lengths, the resonant coupling of three atoms to an Efimov state opens up fast decay channels into deeply bound dimer states plus a free atom.

 Triatomic Efimov resonances thus show up in giant recombination loss.
-This striking phenomenon was first identified in numerical solutions to the adiabatic hyperspherical approximation of the three-body Schrödinger equation, assuming simple model potentials and interpreted in terms of tunnelling through a potential barrier in the three-body entrance channel.
-A different theoretical approach, based on effective field theory, provides the analytic expression $C(a) = 4,590 \sinh(2\eta-)/(\sin^2[s_0 \ln(|a|/a-)] + \sinh^2\eta-)$ .
-The free parameter $a-$ for the resonance positions at $a-$ , 22.7 $a-$ ,... depends on the short-range part of the effective three-body interaction and is thus not determined in the frame of the universal long-range theory.
-As a second free parameter, the dimensionless quantity $\eta-$ describes the unknown decay rate of Efimov states into deeply bound dimer states plus a free atom, and thus characterizes the resonance width.
+This striking phenomenon was first identified in numerical solutions to the adiabatic hyperspherical approximation of the threebody Schrödinger equation, assuming simple model potentials and interpreted in terms of tunnelling through a potential barrier in the three-body entrance channel9.
+A different theoretical approach^{7,10}, based on effective field theory, provides the analytic expression $C(a) = 4,590 \sinh(2\eta-)/(\sin^2[s_0\ln(|a|/a-)] + \sinh^2\eta-)$.
+The free parameter a- for the resonance positions at $a-, 22.7 a-,...$ depends on the short-range part of the effective three-body interaction and is thus not determined in the frame of the universal long-range theory.
+As a second free parameter, the dimensionless quantity η- describes the unknown decay rate of Efimov states into deeply bound dimer states plus a free atom, and thus characterizes the resonance width.

 Our experimental results (Fig. 2), obtained with optically trapped thermal samples of caesium atoms in two different set-ups (see Methods), indeed show a giant loss feature marking the expected resonance.
-We present our data in terms of a recombination length $\rho_3 = [2m/(\sqrt{3}\hbar)L_3]^{1/4}$ , which leads to the simple relation $\rho_3/a = 1.36C^{1/4}$ .
-Note that the general $a^4$ -scaling corresponds to a linear behaviour in $\rho_3(a)$ (straight lines in Fig. 2).
-A fit of the analytic theory $r_3$ to our experimental data taken for negative $r_3$ at temperatures $r_3$ to our experimental data taken for negative $r_3$ at temperatures $r_3$ and the decay parameter to $r_4$ and $r_4$ of the pronounced resonance behaviour with a small value for the decay parameter ( $r_4$ of the decay par
+We present our data in terms of a recombination length9 $\rho_3 = [2m/(\sqrt{3}\hbar)L_3]^{1/4}$, which leads to the simple relation $\rho_3/a = 1.36C^{1/4}$.
+Note that the general a^4 -scaling corresponds to a linear behaviour in $\rho_3(a)$ (straight lines in Fig. 2).
+A fit of the analytic theory^{7,10} to our experimental data taken for negative a at temperatures $T \approx 10$ nK shows a remarkable agreement and determines the resonance position to $a- = -850(20)a_0$ and the decay parameter to $\eta- = 0.06(1)$.
+The pronounced resonance behaviour with a small value for the decay parameter ($\eta- \ll 1$) demonstrates a sufficiently